ccamel/awesome-ccamel/README.md

 - [Budibase/budibase](https://github.com/Budibase/budibase) - Create business apps and automate workflows in minutes.
 Supports PostgreSQL, MySQL, MariaDB, MSSQL, MongoDB, Rest API, Docker, K8s, and more 🚀 No code / Low code platform..
 - [BuilderIO/gpt-assistant](https://github.com/BuilderIO/gpt-assistant) - An experiment to give an autonomous GPT agent access to a browser and have it accomplish tasks
 - [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL
+- [Codehagen/Prismui](https://github.com/Codehagen/Prismui) - A fully customizable component library built on top of shadcn/ui.
+Beautiful, accessible, and ready for production.
 - [CosmWasm/CosmWasmJS](https://github.com/CosmWasm/CosmWasmJS) - Source of the cosmwasm npm package
 - [CosmWasm/mesh-security-ui](https://github.com/CosmWasm/mesh-security-ui) - Basic UI to try out mesh security
 - [CosmWasm/testnets](https://github.com/CosmWasm/testnets) - Information on all public CosmWasm testnets